red-data-tools/YouPlot/README.md

 ## Contributing

 YouPlot is a library under development, so even small improvements like typofix are welcome!
 Please feel free to send us your pull requests.

 * [Report bugs](https://github.com/kojix2/youplot/issues)
 * Fix bugs and [submit pull requests](https://github.com/kojix2/youplot/pulls)
 * Write, clarify, or fix documentation
   * English corrections by native speakers are welcome.
 * Suggest or add new features
+* Make a donation

 ### Development